 All applicants are subject to a background investigation.
 An applicant must not have been convicted of any crime, for which the punishment has been imprisonment in a Federal or State prison, nor shall he/she have been convicted of sufficient misdemeanors to establish a pattern of disregard for the law.
 Each applicant must successfully pass a polygraph examination.
 The polygraph examination will consist of a series of questions, dealing with substance abuse and/or criminal activity.

-An applicant must pass a physical agility test demonstrating physical skills, which are used in the performance of duties as a Conservation Ranger.
+An applicant must pass a physical agility test demonstrating physical skills, which are used in the performance of duties as a Game Warden.
 The physical agility test consists of the following events:

-Each applicant must compete for current vacancies before a panel of experienced Conservation Rangers.
+Each applicant must compete for current vacancies before a panel of experienced Game Wardens.
 The panel will ask each applicant a series of questions to determine the applicant’s experience and knowledge in the areas of hunting, fishing, boating and related outdoor activities.
 The applicant’s appearance, demeanor, verbal skills and ability to make sound judgment will also be assessed during the interview.

 Medical Evaluation, Drug Screening and Psychological Evaluation